Venice, Los Angeles

-Venice is a neighborhood of the City of Los Angeles within the Westside region of Los Angeles County, California, United States.
+Venice is a neighborhood of Los Angeles within the Westside region of Los Angeles County, California, United States.

 Venice was founded by Abbot Kinney in 1905 as a seaside resort town.
 It was an independent city until 1926, when it was annexed by the city of Los Angeles.
 Venice is known for its canals, a beach, and Ocean Front Walk, a 2+1/2 mi pedestrian promenade that features performers, fortune-tellers, and vendors.

 History

 19th century

 In 1839, a region called La Ballona that included the southern parts of Venice, was granted by the Mexican government to Ygnacio and Augustin Machado and Felipe and Tomas Talamantes, giving them title to Rancho La Ballona.
 Later this became part of Port Ballona.